adamgligor/adamgligor.github.io/_posts/2020-09-23-book-no-fuck.md

 This book is a mix of budism, psychology, stories and personal experiences.
 It's written in a pleasant and entertaining format.

-Where it touches on many aspects of life and happyness these are the ideas i'd like to keep:
+While the book touches on many aspects of life and happyness these are the ideas i'd like to keep:

 On live, problems and happiness ...